jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 ![Gif that shows how to deploy a simple hello world site on Netlify by dragging and dropping](jamstack-with-gatsby-and-netlify-7.gif)

-The above is a 30 second deploy demo that gets your site on the internet at a netlify.com subdomain (that you can rename or setup your own custom domain) and an SSL certificate.
+The above is a 30-second deploy demo that gets your site on the internet at a netlify.com subdomain (that you can rename or set up your own custom domain) and an SSL certificate.
 It's bonkers 🤯.

 #### 👍 Deploy from a repository